Azure/Azure-Proactive-Resiliency-Library-v2/docs/content/contributing/create-content/create-archetypes/_index.md

    Content dir "C:\\Repos\\Reliability\\Azure-Proactive-Resiliency-Library-v2\\azure-resources\\Storage" created
    ```

-1. You should now see a new directory created within the `azure-resources` directory, which contains the following file which is automatically updated with the title of the Azure provider namespace you specified.
-You can also verify the creation by inspecting the directory in your local Hugo site, which should have been rebuilt automatically with the change.

-## Create a new Azure resource type within an existing provider namespace
+## Create a New Azure Resource Type within an Existing Provider Namespace

 1. Ensure you are in the root directory of the repository within your terminal
 1. Run the following hugo command within your terminal